What Do Transistors Do? Learn More!

 Who Invented the Transistor?

-The invention of the transistor is one of the most important technological breakthroughs in history.
-The technology was developed at Bell Labs by John Bardeen, Walter Brattain, and William Shockley, and Bardeen and Brattain constructed the first functional transistor in 1947.
+The transistor was developed at Bell Labs by John Bardeen, Walter Brattain, and William Shockley, and Bardeen and Brattain constructed the first functional transistor in 1947.
 The trio’s work revolutionized electronics and earned them the Nobel Prize in Physics in 1956.

 Before transistors, devices like vacuum tubes were used to amplify electrical signals, but they were large, power-hungry, and prone to failure.
 Transistors solved these issues by being more reliable, smaller, and energy-efficient.